rei/rei-cedar-docs/docs/components/caption/README.md

 ## Content

-The Caption component has two separate fields: Summary and Credit
-  - While they often appear together, one is not dependent on the other
-  - Both are, however, dependent on media content (image, video, etc)
+The Caption component has two separate fields: Summary and Credit.
+While they often appear together, one is not dependent on the other.
+Both are, however, dependent on media content (image, video, etc).

 There are two text fields available within a caption:
   - Summary text gives the media context